happypath-io/remote-config/README.md

 # HappyPath - Dynamic Config

-Simple dynamic config client.
+HappyPath gives developers a simple way to create and manage dynamic configuration files to control any part of your application from the cloud.
+Host  your own config file, or manage it in the cloud for free on [happypath.io](https://docs.happypath.io)

-See docs, installation and examples here -> docs.happypath.io
+See docs, installation and examples here: [docs.happypath.io](https://docs.happypath.io)

 ## Installation